Apache Tutorials for Beginners

 199.187.122.91 - - [06/Mar/2014:04:22:58 +0100] "GET /robots.txt HTTP/1.1" 404 1228 "-" "Mozilla/4.0 (compatible; MSIE 6.0; Windows NT 5.1; SV1; .NET CLR 2.0.50727)"

-You can see below mentioned virtual host configuration, generated log will be custom for that virtual host and the format will be combined.
+You can see the virtual host configuration below; the generated log will be custom for that virtual host and the format will be combined.

 Combined Log Generated by Apache

 3. It needs to have all the modules required for running web pages.
-If a web server processes PHP pages, it needs to have PHP module enabled.
+If a web server processes PHP pages, it needs the PHP module enabled.

 Configure Production Web Sever

-1. It also needs to have a good Antivirus application configured and running for securing the Web Server from Malware or Virus attacks.
-You also need mechanism to update the configured antivirus/anti malware application on regular basis without any manual intervention in order to get maximum benefit from them.
+1. It also needs a good antivirus application configured and running for securing the Web Server from malware or virus attacks.
+You also need a mechanism to update the configured antivirus or anti-malware application on a regular basis without any manual intervention in order to get maximum benefit.

-2. If you have hundreds of domains to be hosted on your web server, you must have to implement limitations on file system quota for each domain, number of databases each domain can create, number of email accounts per domain etc.
+2. If you have hundreds of domains to be hosted on your web server, you must implement limitations on file system quota for each domain, the number of databases each domain can create, the number of email accounts per domain, etc.

-3. If your web server has been setup for shared hosting services, users on your web server needs to be restricted.
-A shared hosting user should have least user privilege so that he does not damage important files & break the entire server.
-Apache does not provide any such functionality and needs different third party applications, customization of OS to achieve this.
+3. If your web server has been set up for shared hosting services, users on your web server need to be restricted.
+A shared hosting user should have least user privilege so that they do not damage important files or break the entire server.
+Apache does not provide any such functionality and needs different third-party applications and customization of the OS to achieve this.

-4. If you are adding a new domain on your web server, it needs editing hundreds of configuration file to enable all features for the added domain.
+4. If you are adding a new domain on your web server, it requires editing hundreds of configuration entries to enable all features for the added domain.

-5. If one of the hosted domains requires different PHP setting than rest of the domains, implementing this in core Apache web server is very complex and needs customization of your web server in great extent.
+5. If one of the hosted domains requires different PHP settings than the rest of the domains, implementing this in core Apache is very complex and needs extensive customization of your web server.

 6. A production web server needs a firewall to block unwanted traffic that could cause high load on your server.
-Implementing IPTABLE rules with command line is very complex.
-It needs expertise of core Linux/Unix environment to write effective firewall rules for blocking unwanted traffic.
-IPTABLE is based on netfilter module; it is an OS level firewall that allows an administrator to create rules for incoming/outgoing traffic on the server.
+Implementing IPTABLE rules with the command line is complex.
+It needs expertise of core Linux or Unix environments to write effective firewall rules for blocking unwanted traffic.
+IPTABLE is based on the netfilter module; it is an OS-level firewall that allows an administrator to create rules for incoming and outgoing traffic on the server.

-7. A production web server requires several different applications like Email, FTP for file upload, Domain Name System for parked domains.
-Managing all these applications on a core Linux/Unix system requires expertise on the respective technologies.
+7. A production web server requires several different applications like email, FTP for file upload, and Domain Name System for parked domains.
+Managing all these applications on a core Linux or Unix system requires expertise in the respective technologies.

-So, one can say that managing a web server for multiple domains is very complex task and requires editing hundreds of configuration file, customizing each application to fulfill the desired result.
-Troubleshooting any miss configuration will be very difficult for beginners.
+So, one can say that managing a web server for multiple domains is a very complex task and requires editing hundreds of configuration files and customizing each application to fulfill the desired result.
+Troubleshooting any misconfiguration will be very difficult for beginners.

 The Solution using Cpanel or similar software

-Cpanel provide a graphical way of managing your web server.
-It is meant to provide mass hosting services that is easy to use and configure. cPanel has reduced the technical barriers to entry into the hosting and web server management.
-It makes complex task easier, it provides many useful and easy to use web interfaces that perform common system administration tasks required to operate a web server.
+cPanel provides a graphical way of managing your web server.
+It is meant to provide mass hosting services that are easy to use and configure. cPanel has reduced the technical barriers to entry into hosting and web server management.
+It makes complex tasks easier; it provides many useful and easy-to-use web interfaces that perform common system administration tasks required to operate a web server.

 The Solution using Cpanel or Similar Software